cgag/hostblock/README.md

-When you unblock or a remove a domain you'll be asked to enter a mildly annoying random passphrase to give you a chance to reconsider if you really want to read go read reddit.
+When you unblock or a remove a domain you'll be asked to enter a mildly annoying random passphrase to give you a chance to reconsider if you really want to go read reddit.

 Must be run as sudo as it needs to write to /etc/hosts.